-Often, the entity managing the overall health insurance program does not have the skills or capacity to accommodate all health insurance functions.
-Therefore, to fulfill specific functions, it may be necessary to contract with different actors.
+Often, whichever entity is managing the overall health insurance program does not have the skills or capacity needed to accommodate all health insurance functions; therefore, it may be necessary to contract with different actors to fulfill specific functions.

 Possible contractual relationships will depend on the scheme's organizational structure.
 Examples of contractual relationships include: